 - T-bone trucking accidents are those where the truck hits the side of the other vehicle.
 These accidents often result in the worst injuries due to the weight and size differential between the two vehicles.

 - Defective truck equipment such as tires that aren’t up to code.

 What Are The Most Common Causes of Truck Accidents?

 Fatigue is the most common cause of truck accidents.
 Many drivers are overworked, driving over long distances and failing to get the rest they need to stay alert.
 Although the Federal Motor Carrier Safety Administration (FMCSA) dictates how many hours or miles a driver can spend behind the while without getting rest, many push their drivers to deliver goods to destinations in short periods of driving time.
 Too many hours behind the wheel results in a loss of coordination, reaction time, and coordination.
 Sometimes they fall asleep at the wheel.

 When you’re the victim of driver fatigue, you need an experienced truck accident lawyer to prove liability and get compensation for your injuries.
-Your attorney will almost always include the truck driver in the case.
+Your Oakland truck accident lawyer will almost always include the truck driver in the case.
 But the truck company owner or manager might also be liable to some degree.

 Driving Under the Influence